-Nomination Committee
+Nomination Committee Mr. YIP Kwong Cheung (葉廣祥) (Chairman)

-Mr. YIP Kwong Cheung (葉廣祥) (Chairman) Ms. CHENG Shing Yan (鄭承欣) Mr. TANG Sher Kin (鄧社堅)
+Ms. CHENG Shing Yan (鄭承欣) Mr. TANG Sher Kin (鄧社堅)

-Principal bank
+Principal bank The Hongkong and Shanghai

+Banking Corporation Limited

+1 Queens' Road Central

+Company website www.kwong-luen.com.hk

-The Hongkong and Shanghai Banking Corporation Limited 1 Queens' Road Central Hong Kong www.kwong-luen.com.hk (information on this website does not form part of this document)
+(information on this website does not form part of

-Company website
+this document)

+INDUSTRY OVERVIEW

 This and other sections of this document contain information relating to the industry in which we operate.
 Certain information and statistics contained in this section have been derived from various official and publicly available sources.
 In addition, certain information and statistics set forth in this section have been extracted from a market research report commissioned by us and prepare by Frost & Sullivan, an independent market research agency.
 We believe that the sources of such information and statistics are appropriate and have taken reasonable care in extracting and reproducing such information and statistics.
-We have no reason to believe that such information or statistics is false or misleading in any material respect or that any fact has been omitted that would render such information or statistics have not been independently verified by us, the Sponsor, the [REDACTED], the [REDACTED], any of the [REDACTED], our or their respective directors and officers or any other parties involved in the [REDACTED] (which for the purpose of this paragraph, excludes Frost & Sullivan).
+We have no reason to believe that such information or statistics is false or misleading in any material respect or that any fact has been omitted that would render such information or statistics false or misleading in any material respect.
+However, such information and statistics have not been independently verified by us, the Sponsor, the [REDACTED], the [REDACTED], any of the [REDACTED], our or their respective directors and officers or any other parties involved in the [REDACTED] (which for the purpose of this paragraph, excludes Frost & Sullivan).
 No representation is given as to the accuracy or completeness of such information and statistics.